klahrich/chiefhustler/content/diary/60-le-style-cest-lhomme.md

 I remember finding this idea fascinating, and not all that crazy.
 Based on a combination of irreversible secular trends, the mathematician was able to derive a probabilistically almost-inevitable end state of the system, whatever the actions of any individual or groups of individuals.

-It's like there is this structural shift happening that nothing can stop - and everything else is just random noise.
+It's as if there was a structural shift happening that nothing can stop - and everything else is just random noise.

 It reminds me of this tweet describing how Buffet became one of $AAPL's biggest shareholders: